AryanPhilip/DSC210_Course_Project/README.md

 ### Running the Notebook

 1. Open `BERT_Extractive_Summarizer.ipynb`.
+2. Open `LSA_Extractive_Summarizer-2.ipynb`.
-2. Run all the cells of the notebook.
+3. Run all the cells of the notebook.

 ## Results